muzenplaats/musje/README.md

 of musje is made for the greatest interception for this.
 The major difference is that  the western one  is  graphical in pitch (vertical positioning) while  the jianpu is symbolic.
-This is perhaps why many Chineses may like it because the ancient pitch scales were written in symbols, the five 宮 商 角 徵 羽 pure inton- ation, and the twelve-tone 黃鐘 姑洗 .. equal temparament, and later on the 宮尺.
+This is perhaps why many Chineses may like it because the ancient pitch scales were written in symbols, the five 宮 商 角 徵 羽 pure intonation, and the twelve-tone 黃鐘 姑洗 .. equal temparament, and later on the 宮尺.
 One may think of the converting from the 1, 2, ..
 7 to C, D, ..
 B, or else for your interest.
 Due to the symbolic pitching, no clef is necessory here.

 It is the same that there is not a natural place to draw the key signature.
 The rest are the same, so that we may see a lot of accidentals in most measures.This